 Kingman is a medium-sized city located in the state of Arizona.
 With a population of 28,912 people and ten constituent neighborhoods, Kingman is the 29th largest community in Arizona.

+Kingman is a very ethnically-diverse city.
 The people who call Kingman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingman residents report their race to be White, followed by Native American.
 Kingman also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.34% of the city’s residents.
-Important ancestries of people in Kingman include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 12.80% of the city’s residents.
+Important ancestries of people in Kingman include English, Irish, Italian, and French .

 The most common language spoken in Kingman is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Tagalog.